I’m a black woman, who is an introvert.

 (I highly suggest visiting the thread)

 My favorite book on understanding what introversion REALLY is is Quiet: The Power of Introverts in a World that Can’t Stop Talking.
 This was where I learned that it wasn’t me, it’s them.
 I must say reading this helped me understand my leadership style and in general, changed the way I thought about myself and showed up in life.
 HIGHLY recommend for introverts who aren’t so sure about how they’re supposed to be, and also for those folks who are not introverted and don’t fully grasp what that means.
-Grab your copy from thriftbooks for under $5.
+Grab your copy and have your mind blown.

-Things that have been said to introverted me, in the workplace:
+Things that have been said to introvert me, in the workplace:

 - “I need you to be more engaging”